population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [@Atamanov2022; @Athumani2021].
 This second lockdown was partly eased by the end of July 2021 [@Biryabarema2021].

-[@fig:combined] shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
-The number of Covid cases and deaths comes from "Our World in Data."[^4]

-To capture the stringency of the lockdowns, we employ a modified version of the lockdown stringency index developed at the Blavatnik School of Government, University of Oxford (Hale et al., 2021).
+To show the strictness of the lockdowns imposed, we employ a modified version of the lockdown stringency index developed at the Blavatnik School of Government, University of Oxford (Hale et al., 2021).
 The original index is a daily composite measure of how strict the lockdowns